 To say Villajoyosa is famous for chocolate is a bit of an understatement.
 Not many places can boast three working chocolate factories.
 And some days, you can even smell the aroma of chocolate as it wafts gently across the town.

-In times gone by, chocolate was even bigger; in the late 19th century, there were dozens of producers in La Vila, mostly making it in their own homes.
+In times gone by, chocolate was even bigger; in the late 19th century, there were dozens of producers in Villajoyosa (aka La Vila), mostly making it in their own homes.
 Even by the 1930s, there were still around 30 chocolate makers in the town.

 Chocolate-making began here in the early 1800s.
 The two basic raw ingredients, cacao beans and sugar, were easily imported from the Spanish colonies in central and south America via the port of La Vila.

 The cacao beans were ground by hand into a paste, using a concave stone and a roller.
 To get it to the required smooth consistency meant hours of effort.
 The bitter-tasting paste was then sweetened with sugar to make it palatable and poured into moulds to set.
 Of course nowadays, all the hard work is done by machine.

 Today, the big beast of chocolate here in La Vila is Chocolates Valor, with a large, modern factory on the outskirts of the town (Avda Pianista Gonzalo Soriano).
 You can find Valor chocolate pretty much anywhere in Spain; it’s even been spotted as far away as Valparaiso in Chile!

 Valor run free tours of the factory in Spanish and English (50 people per visit, first come first served).
 You see a short film on Valor and chocolate and there’s a walk through the factory.
 But you don’t get very close to the production line and the factory is…well…a bit factory-like.
 Willy Wonka it isn’t!
 The tour ends at the museum, which is pretty good, and you do get to taste the product, which is even better!